-3.12 Section 75 groups were identified through the Council's database in order to fulfil its statutory obligations and were sent a letter advising them of the Preferred Options Paper and the importance of their contribution to the POP and how they could respond.
+3.12 Section 75 groups were identified through the Council's database in order to fulfil its statutory obligations and were sent a letter advising them of the Preferred could respond.
 A list of those notified is attached in the Appendix.
-We will continue to work with the Section 75 Groups as we begin to form proposals for the Plan Strategy.
+We will continue to work with the Section 75 Groups as we begin to form proposals for the Plan